March Comes In like a Lion

 An anime television series adapted by Shaft aired on NHK G from October 2016 to March 2017 and a second season aired from October 2017 to March 2018, with each season consisting of 22 episodes.
 The English dubbed version was released in four parts by Aniplex of America between December 2017 and April 2019.
 A two-part live-action film adaptation was released in 2017.
-Denpa will start releasing the English version of the manga in 2023.
+The manga has been licensed for English release by Denpa.
 A spin-off of the manga ran from 2015 to 2020.

-March Comes In like a Lion won the 4th Manga Taishō, the 35th Kodansha Manga Award in its general category, the 18th Tezuka Osamu Cultural Prize's Grand Prize, and the manga division's Grand Prix of the 24th Japan Media Arts Festival.
+March Comes In like a Lion won the fourth Manga Taishō, the 35th Kodansha Manga Award in its general category, the 18th Tezuka Osamu Cultural Prize's Grand Prize, and the manga division's Grand Prix of the 24th Japan Media Arts Festival.
 The story has been praised for the psychological depiction of its characters.
 The anime adaptation has been overall well received by critics, being considered as one of the best of 2010s.

 Plot

-The town where the main character Rei Kiriyama lives is set in Shinkawa which is situated along Tokyo's Sumida River.
-The Kawamoto family's home is set in Tsukuda which is connected to the town Rei lives in through the Chuo bridge.
-The shogi hall of the manga is set in Sendagaya area and it resembles the headquarters of the Japanese Shogi Association that is situated there.
 Rei Kiriyama's parents and younger sister died in an accident in his childhood.
 He then started living with the family of Masachika Kōda who was a friend of his father.
 Reaching adulthood, Rei left his foster family thinking he was only causing trouble.
 He now lives alone and has few friends.
 Among his acquaintances are three sisters of the Kawamoto family—Akari, Hinata, and Momo.
 As the story progresses, Rei deals with his maturation both as a professional shogi player and as a person, all the while strengthening his relationships with others, particularly the Kawamoto sisters.

+The town where the main character Rei Kiriyama lives is set in Shinkawa which is situated along Tokyo's Sumida River.
+The Kawamoto family's home is set in Tsukuda which is connected to the town Rei lives in through the Chuo bridge.
+The shogi hall of the manga is set in Sendagaya area and it resembles the headquarters of the Japanese Shogi Association that is situated there.